mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel') should never themselves use [IItemModelEdit](#T-ParquetClassLibrary-Items-IItemModelEdit 'ParquetClassLibrary.Items.IItemModelEdit').
+IItemModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Items-IItemModelEdit-EffectWhenUsed'></a>
 ### EffectWhenUsed `property`